 Specific users that can access the app.

-If the groups and users are left undefined, all groups and users can access the app definition.
-Please note that the user and group restrictions only apply to Flowable Design and do not have any effect on the runtime behavior of the deployed apps.
+If the groups and users are left undefined, all groups and users can access the app definition when deployed.
+Please note that the user and group restrictions only apply to the deployed apps and do not have any effect on users of Flowable Design.
 A number of actions can be performed on an app.
 These are available as buttons or in a dropdown menu in the app header area.

 |Configure pages||Edits the name, description, and key of the model.
 See Adding FlowApp Pages|